Linnaeus GardenThe Linnaeus Garden

 provides visitors and locals a green haven in the city of Uppsala.
 This is Sweden’s first botanical garden and dates back to the 17th century, attracting many visitors each year.
 It is open from May to September, meaning you can enjoy a spot of sunshine as you step along the lush pathways.

-Visiting Uppsala’s premier botanical garden
+Visiting the botanical garden

-is ideally situated for visitors hoping to explore the Linnaeus Garden during their stay in the city.
-Linnaeus Garden is one of Uppsala’s most family-friendly attractions, along with Uppsala Castle and Fyrishov
+is ideally situated if you are hoping to explore the Linnaeus Garden during your stay in the city.
+It is just a short 15-minute walk from the hotel, meaning you can come for a stroll after a day at work or sightseeing.
+These gardens are one of the city’s most family-friendly attractions, along with Uppsala Castle and Fyrishov